Top 25 best free games to play on your iPhone, iPad or Android Phone in 2022 - Updated

 Words for a bird is the latest micro-puzzle game out from puzzle-powerhouse Bart Bonte.
 While it's certainly not got the colour theming of his most recent issuing, it's visual punning is exceptional and - by golly - the art style is memorable and... well, lovely.Download Words for a bird for Android or iOS

-Easily one of the best Halloween games of recent years, and one of the most memorable games to experiment with Squash, Spooky Squashers is an arcade game with a sporty feel to it.
-It's definitely one that we're going to be playing for a while, it's rare to find a game with such an interesting twist on a familiar sport and genre.
+Easily one of the best Halloween games of recent years, and one of the most memorable ones to experiment with Squash, Spooky Squashers is an arcade title with a sporty feel to it.
+It's definitely one that we're going to be playing for a while, it's rare to find a title with such an interesting twist on a familiar sport and genre.

 When it comes to talking about some of Pocket Gamer's favourite free mobile games, it would be a massive mistake to leave out Frogmind's Rumble Stars.
 It's a perfect fusion of strategy mana systems and pick-up-and-play sports gaming, and all the while it's bright, colourful and so engaging that we keep playing even though we've already got four chests waiting to unlock.